Getting Baby's Ears Pierced: Things To Consider - Baby Chick

 4. Using petroleum jelly, gently apply a thin coat around each opening.

-Piercings are Open Wounds
+Piercings Are Open Wounds

 Remember that newly pierced ears are small open wounds, so extra care is essential.
 While applying petroleum jelly, the American Academy of Dermatology Association suggests using a squeeze tube to prevent transferring germs from an open jar.
 Keeping the piercings moisturized with petroleum jelly aids in faster healing.8 Be cautious during clothing changes or hair brushing, and avoid contact with hairspray, shampoo, or perfumes to prevent irritation.
 If you can, avoid exposing your baby to swimming in pools, hot tubs, lakes, or oceans while their piercings are healing because this could increase the risk of infection.9